Cosmo Casino Privacy Policy in New Zealand – What NZ Players Need to Know

 - Regulatory reporting

-How this applies to New Zealand players
+How This Applies to New Zealand Players

 New Zealand does not license offshore online casinos in the same way the UK or EU do, but NZ players can legally access overseas operators.
 That means your data is usually processed under the jurisdiction where Cosmo Casino is licensed, not under NZ domestic gambling law.